1911 Revolution: Xinjiang

-Dihua and Yili Uprising

 In Xinjiang on 28 December, Liu Xianzun (劉先俊) and revolutionaries started the Dihua Uprising (迪化起義).
 This was led by more than 100 members of Gelaohui.
 This uprising failed.
 On 7 January 1912, the Yili Uprising (伊犁起義) with Feng Temin began.
 Qing governor Yuan Dahua (袁大化) fled and submitted his resignation to Yang Zengxin because he could not handle fighting the revolutionaries.

 On 8 January, a new Yili government was established for the revolutionaries.
 Some Chinese historians now believe that contributed to the Qing dynasty's fall because it prevented the Qing's plan to flee to the west.
 The revolutionaries would be defeated at Jinghe in January and February; Eventually, the abdication to come would make Yuan Shikai recognize Yang Zengxin's rule and appoint him Governor of Xinjiang, and the province join the republicans.
 Eleven more former Qing officials would be assassinated in Zhenxi, Karashahr, Aksu, Kucha, Luntai, and Kashgar in April and May 1912.

 The revolutionaries printed new multilingual media.

-Territorial uprisings
+Reactions outside China proper

+Map of Qing China in 1820, before the cession of Outer Manchuria and Taiwan.
+Traditional China proper (also known as the Eighteen Provinces) is labelled in a deeper tone, whereas the exterior territories administered through the Lifan Yuan lie outside it.
+Owing to the wave of immigration in the late 19th century, Northeastern China became overwhelmingly Han-populated and was incorporated into provinces, thereby following the same political current as China proper during the 1911 Revolution.

+Under the Qing, the emperor's authority over Tibet and Mongolia rested on relationships distinct from his rule over China proper.
+The Manchu monarch ruled the Mongols as a successor to the Great Khans (Bogda Khan), and was tied to Tibet through the priest-patron (mchod-yon) relationship between the imperial house and the Dalai and Panchen Lamas, being regarded in Tibetan Buddhist tradition as an emanation of the bodhisattva Manjushri.
+Because these bonds were often understood as personal to the dynasty rather than to the Chinese state, the fall of the Qing in 1911–1912 was interpreted by leaders in Lhasa and Urga as dissolving their allegiance, and both Tibet and Outer Mongolia moved to assert independence from the new republic.